uccess With Money

 Clearly a shorter term note is better, but most often people say they can't afford the higher payments.
 So what should a person do?

-A buyer may consider buying a less expensive home than they could afford but with a shorter term loan; after buying they will make extra principal payments to make the payoff time even shorter.
-Later they can trade up.
+2. Another plan begins in a similar way, first buying a much less expensive home than you could afford but also with a much shorter term loan, then after buying it you make extra principal payments to make the payoff time even shorter.
+Later you can trade up.

-Another plan, which I have used myself, is to build a new house and add on to it later.
-In my case I added a large sun room, triple garage, and concrete driveway a few years after building my home.
+3. Another plan, which I have used myself, is to partially build a house and add on to it later.
+In my case I added a large sun room, triple garage, and concrete driveway a few years after building the “first unit” of my home.

-My parents followed a great plan.
+4 My parents followed a great plan.
 They saved up and bought a fixer upper for cash, made improvements, and sold it.
-Then they did it again, eventually enabling my mother to trade their lake home for a new house in town free and clear after my father's death.
-No loan was ever involved.
+Then they did it again, eventually enabling my mother to trade their lake home for a new house in town free and clear after my father’s death.
+No loan was ever involved, thus zero interest.

 There are many other factors to consider when buying a house.
 For example, remember that costs are higher if you do not put down at least 20% of the loan up front.
 And, naturally, you want to make sure you have your credit rating high enough to qualify for a better than average loan rate.

 Not all offerings are the same.
-The most important thing is to get acquainted with loan facts and options before commiting to whatever is offered by someone who will benefit financially by your purchase.
+It is essential to get acquainted with loan facts and options before committing to whatever is offered by someone who will benefit financially by your purchase.

-In any case, make sure you consider all the potential plans for providing housing for yourself and your family.
-And don’t ever lose site of the fact that it is not the cost of the house, but the cost of the financing, that is your number one consideration.
-Then you will be sure to get the most for your money.
+In any case, make sure you consider all the potential options for providing housing for yourself and your family.
+And if you purchase a house,don’t lose site of the fact that it is not the cost of buying a home, but the cost of the financing, that is your number one consideration.
+Only then will you be able to get the most for your money.